Legoless/Alpha/README.md

 - Bootstrap environment change with [KZBootstrap](https://github.com/krzysztofzablocki/KZBootstrap)
 - Screenshot system
 - Touches displayed on screen via [Touchpose](https://github.com/toddreed/Touchpose)

-Work in progress
+- Theme system

+Currently work in progress:
-- Entire Application State Snapshot
+- *Entire Application State Snapshot*
-- Status information widgets
+- *Status information widgets*
-- Recording touches and replaying actions
+- *Recording touches and replaying actions*
-- Remote connection to app (state)
+- *Remote connection to app (state)*
-- Remote debugger
+- *Remote debugger*

 **This is an unofficial fork from the amazing Flipboard guys.
 It is a big rewrite of FLEX architecture, making it completely extensible, but sadly not backwards compatible with original code.**